 Putting That Money to Work

-Work-study students are paid directly by their school, unless they request to have their earnings be deposited into a bank account or applied to their school account where it will cover things like tuition, fees, or room and board.
+Work-study students are paid directly by their school unless they request to have their earnings deposited into a bank account or applied to their school account (to cover things like tuition, fees, or room and board).

-Whether holding a work-study or regular part-time job, students might want to consider taking the money they earn and learning to budget it properly, putting most of it towards necessities and limiting spending for the purely fun stuff.
-Earning money from a part-time job is a great opportunity to learn budgeting and saving skills, which are important life skills.
+Whether you take on a work-study or regular part-time job, it’s a good opportunity to learn basic budgeting, putting most of your earnings towards necessities, some into savings, and spending some on fun.
+Earning money from a part-time job is a great opportunity to learn basic money management, which is an important life skill.